Andrews-McMeel-Universal/reusable_workflows/README.md

 ---

-## New Releases

-This repository is using the `update-major-release.yaml` to automatically create major release tags based off the most latest/stable version.

-To run this workflow:

-1. Go to this repository's [Update Major Release](https://github.com/Andrews-McMeel-Universal/reusable_workflows/actions/workflows/update-major-release.yaml) workflow
-1. Press "Click workflow" on the right-hand side of the page.
-1. Specify the tag to create a major release for and what the major release will be.
-1. Click "Run workflow"

----

 ## Available workflows

 Depending on the app, you will want to use a combination of different workflows.
 For example, for a Kubernetes-based application, you would want to use the `aks-deploy.yaml` to deploy the application to the Azure Kubernetes Service cluster along with a few PR checking workflows like, `codeowners-validation.yaml`, `pr-labels.yaml`, and `lint-and-format.yaml`.